-Although Council is a diverse organisation delivering a huge range of services, its branding has created an identity that is consistent and professional.
+Although the Council is a diverse organisation delivering a huge range of services its branding has created an identity that is consistent and professional.
 It allows Council's customers, residents, partner organisations and other stakeholders to know instantly that the information they are receiving has been produced by Hawkesbury City Council and that it is authentic and can be trusted.

-Adopting the high standards set out in the branding guidelines will ensure that all printed and digital communications are produced to a consistent and professional standard.
+Adopting the high standards set out in the branding guidelines will ensure that all printed and digital communications are produced consistently and to a professional standard.